SAMK internal instructions on preparedness for coronavirus

 - Let´s still keep SAMK spirit alive.
 We will keep on having our regular meetings (unit, team, management team, faculty, group etc.) utilizing the distance working practices.

-- SAMK does not receive any visitors from abroad until further notice
+- SAMK does not receive any visitors from abroad until further notice.

-- Kela can pay a sickness allowance on account of an infectious diseases to employees who have been ordered to stay away from work in order to prevent the spread of a communicable disease such as the coronavirus.
+- Kela can pay a sickness allowance on account of an infectious diseases to employees who have been ordered to stay away from work in order to prevent the spread of a communicable disease such as the novel corona virus.
 The sickness allowance is also available to the provider of a child under the age of 16 who is placed in quarantine, making it impossible for the provider to continue working while the quarantine is in effect.
 Sickness allowance can also be paid to a person who is isolated or quarantined in the EU area.

 - If an employee has returned from abroad, and a possible infection can be suspected and the person has symptoms of respiratory infection, it is important to contact occupational health care by remote connection (phone, doctor chat).
 Terveystalo´s Oma Terveys (My Health) service can be used online around the clock and by downloading the mobile app.
 Terveystalo´s coronavirus advisory number 030 633 9669 is available Mon – Sun at 8 am – 8 pm.